cloudnative-pg/cloudnative-pg/docs/src/fencing.md

 ## How to fence instances

-In Cloud Native PostgreSQL you can fence:
+In CloudNativePG you can fence:

 - a specific instance
 - a list of instances
 - an entire Postgres `Cluster`

-Fencing is controlled through the content of the `k8s.enterprisedb.io/fencedInstances` annotation, which expects a JSON formatted list of instance names.
+Fencing is controlled through the content of the `cnpg.io/fencedInstances` annotation, which expects a JSON formatted list of instance names.
 If the annotation is set to `'["*"]'`, a singleton list with a wildcard, the whole cluster is fenced.